 2. Bring lawsuits, with Council approval.

-3. Preside over Council meetings, exercise tie-breaking authority on some council votes, and veto ordinances.
+3. Preside over Council meetings, exercise tie-breaking authority on some council votes, and exercise right of veto on ordinances.

 4. Call special meetings of the Council.